cloudify-cosmo/docs.getcloudify.org/content/installation/prerequisites.md

 ## Architecture and OS

-Cloudify Manager is supported to run on a 64-bit host with RHEL/CentOS 7.4.
+Cloudify Manager is supported for installation on a 64-bit host with RHEL/CentOS 7.4.

 ## Prerequisite Packages